-The Smoke Free Alternatives Trade Association (SFATA) held a spring conference this year to discuss the internal and external challenges the vapor industry faces in the years to come.
-Not only are e-cig merchant account holders leery about the affects that impending government regulation may have on business, they also are struggling to create a unified identity that will enable them to fight Big Tobacco.
+The Smoke-Free Alternatives Trade Association (SFATA) held a spring conference this year to discuss the internal and external challenges the vapor industry faces in the years to come.
+Not only are e-cig merchant account holders leery about the effects that impending government regulation may have on business, but they also are struggling to create a unified identity that will enable them to fight Big Tobacco.

 Cynthia Cabrera, Executive Director of SFATA, believes that the first mistake that the vapor industry made was naming their product “electronic cigarettes” in an attempt to market to adult smokers.
 The term “cigarettes” has developed a negative connotation and a reputation as a health hazard, which may attribute to the public misconception that e-cigarettes are a health hazard as well.

-E-cig stakeholders deny that their products are anything like the traditional tobacco based cigarettes that the vapor industry seeks to replace.
+E-cig stakeholders deny that their products are anything like the traditional tobacco-based cigarettes that the vapor industry seeks to replace.
 The power of the e-cigarette comes from its ability to customize user experiences.
 Consumers can choose from a variety of flavors like mocha, strawberry, and cinnamon.
 E-cigs also cost less than traditional tobacco.
-Consumers can make a one- time purchase of an e-cig then only bare the cost of the cartridges.
+Consumers can make a one-time purchase of an e-cig and then only bare the cost of the cartridges.
 Cartridge life can last up to a week in many cases, and cost less than a pack of cigarettes.
 Not to mention that many habitual cigarette users have used e-cigs to break their tobacco addictions.

 Despite the various panels and discussions that took place at the SFATA, the main theme of the conference is the need for the vapor industry to mature quickly, which it appears to be doing.
 Last year, the SFATA had only six members, today it has around 140, and they are all waiting anxiously on government regulations to see if their vapor business will thrive or be snuffed out.